wikijm/deephunter/docs/reports_stats.rst

 There are 3 graphs:

-- evolution of the number of analytics
+- Evolution of the number of analytics
-- campaigns duration (in minutes)
+- Campaigns duration (in minutes).
+You may want to check the `Threat Hunting Analytics performance report <reports_perfs.html>`_ for more details.
-- total number of endpoints matched for each campaign
+- Total number of endpoints matched for each campaign

 Notice that the graphs rely on the database retention specified in the `DB_DATA_RETENTION <settings.html#db-data-retention>`_ setting.